 10 Tiny Tweaks That Will Perfect Your Instant Pot Recipe

-Are you tweaking your favorite Instant Pot recipe?
+Are you tweaking your favorite Instant Pot recipe (like Instant Pot hard-boiled eggs)?
 We are, and it's making a huge difference!

 I’ve had my Instant Pot for almost a year now, and I use it at least once a week.
 I’ve found some great recipes along the way, but I’ve also discovered some general tweaks that have helped me perfect any Instant Pot recipe.
 I have to say: my recipes turn out so much better now!